 Foods to Eat

-When planning diabetes-friendly meals, make sure all your calories are adding to your health and not taking away from it.
-To do so there are certain nutrient-rich foods you should include like the following:
+When planning diabetes-friendly meals, make sure all your calories are adding to your health and not taken away from it.
+To do so, there are certain nutrient-rich foods you should include, like the following:

 Healthy carbohydrates include fruit, especially berries which are low in sugar, vegetables, whole grains, low-fat dairy, and legumes.